Oh My Gods!

 Oh My Gods! is a webcomic written and illustrated by Shivian Montar Balaris.
 It deals with the Neopagan, Pagan, and Wiccan faiths.
 The interaction of followers of these faiths with Christian fundamentalists and followers of other religions is the main concern of the story.

 It debuted on 7 March 2002.
 The strip initially featured four main cartoon characters whose outlook on life was stereotypical: Stan the gay man, Vera the bull-dyke, Winston the nerd, and Victor the moron.
 These four have since outgrown their initial "cookie cutter" molds and taken on lives of their own.
 The cast has since expanded to include additional characters such as Fundie, Kay, and Reiki Master.

 Within the strip all characters are assumed to be Pagan, unless labelled otherwise by crosses on their shirts.
 The main characters often comment on bad Pagans and on the opposition they receive from fundamentalists.
 Despite the strip's frequent references to Pagan and Wiccan sub-culture, it has a substantial Christian following as well as a Neopagan audience, and even among Unitarian Universalists.

 Many strips are the result of viewer suggestion, and Oh My Gods! as a whole often reflects the personal experiences of the artist.
-Some criticized the comic for its comments on Hinduism.
+Some criticized the comic for portraying Hindu deity Krishna as a female.

 The last official strip was posted on 17 March 2009.
 The following year, a strip entitled "Finale" was posted along with a note from the creator indicating that he had decided to cease creating the Oh My Gods! comic.